Knott's Berry Farm: The Boardwalk

 Boardwalk Games include physical challenges such as a three-point challenge, baseball, and test your strength.
 Hawkers pitch a variety of traditional games as well, such as water racers, bucket toss, whack a mole, and ping pong toss.
 In September 2012, Perilous Plunge – one of Knott's major thrill rides – closed for an expansion of the Boardwalk.
 The boardwalk reopened a year later with two flat rides and a new family roller coaster taking the place of Perilous Plunge.
 The Boomerang roller coaster was repainted in green and yellow.
 Boomerang was removed in 2017 to make way for HangTime.

 At the south end of the boardwalk is the family interactive dark ride: Knott's Bear-y Tales: Return to the Fair.
-The world's largest Johnny Rockets restaurant is located at Knott's Boardwalk, featuring over 5900 sqft of indoor dining space for more than 260 guests.
-Also located in The Boardwalk is the 2000-seat Walter Knott Theatre hosting seasonal offerings, notably the ice-skating show "Snoopy's Night Before Christmas", with several different ice shows in the past, one of which, "Merry Christmas Snoopy!" relocated to California's Great America, another Cedar Fair park.
+The world's largest Johnny Rockets restaurant was located at Knott's Boardwalk, featuring over 5900 sqft of indoor dining space for more than 260 guests, before being closed to make way for Crafty's Kitchen.
+Also located in The Boardwalk is the 2000-seat Walter Knott Theater hosting seasonal offerings, notably the ice-skating show "Snoopy's Night Before Christmas", with several different ice shows in the past, one of which, "Merry Christmas Snoopy!" relocated to California's Great America, another Cedar Fair park.
 It was renamed in 2020 from the Charles M. Schulz Theater to the Walter Knott Theater, as part of a refurbishment of the exterior for the park's 100th anniversary, which also included new LED signage to the theater's marquee.